 • Add the shrimp and cook for another 2-3 minutes to warm through.

-• Stir together the garlic, ginger powder, honey, and soy sauce in a small bowl.
-Stir into the zucchini and shrimp.
+• If making homemade teriyaki sauce, stir together the garlic, ginger powder, honey, and soy sauce in a small bowl.
+Stir the sauce into the zucchini and shrimp.

 • Serve over warm rice.